 The modem of the iPhone 14 is also said to be bringing support for Wi-Fi 6E, iPhone 12, and iPhone 13 series smartphones with Wi-Fi 6.

-Apple last year launched iPhone 13 Pro models with storage options of up to a whopping 1 TB and now the next flagship series, the iPhone 14 line-up may come with up to 2 TB of storage.
+Last year, Apple launched iPhone 13 Pro models with storage options of up to a whopping 1 TB and now the next flagship series, the iPhone 14 line-up, may come with up to 2 TB of storage.

-Apple will adopt QLC flash storage for next year’s iPhone and thanks to the newer storage technology, it will increase capacity to 2 TB.
+Apple will adopt QLC flash storage for next year’s iPhone and thanks to the newer storage technology, it will increase its capacity to 2 TB.

 According to famed analyst Ming-Chi Kuo, top-tier “iPhone 14” models will adopt a 1/1.3-inch 48MP CMOS image sensor for wide-angle camera module duties.